laigaard/Python-Email-Automation/README.md

 ## Python Email Automation Script

 This script was designed to solve a time consuming issue that a business loan broker faces on a daily basis: sending the same email separately to multiple lending companies.

 This branch, named "example", is set with some examples to dummy emails I set up for testing.

-As a loan broker, you'll often need to submit a signed application and bank statements to various lenders that the business may qualify with.
-It is a simple task that can quickly take up an hour or two of the workday depending on how many applications you have to submit.

-I thought it would be interesting to explore how much of this process could be automated via scripting.
-While it is all technically possible, it is worth mentioning that this specific script likely couldn't be used in a professional setting without some tweaks as it requires the user to lower the security on their gmail account.
-Google offers an API to address this problem, that I plan to look into for future iterations of the script.